 New trends within the tourism sector

-This new era of post-Covid tourism brings with it challenges for all members of the industry: traditional consumer behavior has changed.
+This new era of post-Covid tourism challenges all members of the industry: traditional consumer behavior has changed.

-This change in the traveler’s mindset brings with it new demands for the industry, which must be updated in order not to lose competitiveness.
+This change in the traveler’s mindset brings new demands for the industry, which must be updated not to lose competitiveness.

 So what must industry members keep in mind?
 Here are the five trends that will impact the immediate future of the travel industry.